-Though classically trained on violin and piano since age five, Michael Lubben hails his Iowan roots with a love for American folk music.
-Self-taught on banjo since age 11, Michael has now recorded an E.P. of original songs as a member of The Lubben Brothers Band.
-A prolific composer since age 12, his compositions have been featured in several concert series such as Frontwave New Music Festivals and the Norton Museum's “Art after Dark” concert series.
+MICHAEL LUBBEN though classically trained on violin and piano since age 5, credits his Iowa roots with a love for American folk music.
+Self-taught on banjo since age 11, Michael has recorded an EP of original songs as a member of The Lubben Brothers band.
+His compositions have been featured in several concert series, including the Frontwave New Music Festival and Art After Dark at the Norton Museum.
 He has soloed with orchestras as a concert pianist, performing such pieces as George Gershwin's Rhapsody in Blue and Maurice Ravel's Concerto en Sol.
 Michael currently works as a pianist at Palm Beach Atlantic University, Bak Middle School of the Arts, and Faith Presbyterian Church.
-As a freelance musician he has performed violin and piano with many classical ensembles throughout South Florida, while as a member of the Lubben Brothers he has performed banjo, fiddle, and sung at such venues as the South Florida Fair, The Meyer Amphitheater, and the Flagler Museum.
-As an actor and musician, he will be performing this October in The Luck of Roaring Camp—the world premier musical Michael has co-wrote with his brothers, Joshua and Tom Lubben.
+As a freelance musician he has played violin and piano with many classical ensembles throughout South Florida, and as a member of The Lubben Brothers he has performed on banjo and fiddle and sung at such venues as the South Florida Fair, The Meyer Amphitheatre, and the Flagler Museum.
+As an actor and musician, Michael appeared this past October in The Luck of Roaring Camp, the world premiere musical he co-wrote with his brothers, Joshua and Tom.